openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 Also, some support for exceptions is provided by the classes from the standard library (see :ref:`Standard Library`).

-**Note**: The exceptions mechanism is sometimes under criticism for being too time-consuming and unsafe, and some modern languages do not support the exceptions mechanism as discussed in this section.
+**Note**: The exceptions mechanism is sometimes deprecated for being too time-consuming and unsafe.
+Some modern languages do not support the exceptions mechanism as discussed in this section.
 That is why the expediency of adding this feature to the language is still under discussion.

-The |LANG| language supports writing concurrent applications in the form of *coroutines* (see :ref:`Coroutines`) that allow to execute functions concurrently while the *channels* through which the coroutines can produce results are asynchronous.
+The |LANG| language supports writing concurrent applications in the form of *coroutines* (see :ref:`Coroutines`) that allow executing functions concurrently, while the *channels* through which the coroutines can produce results are asynchronous.

 There is a basic set of language constructs that support concurrency.
 A function